($1,248) Cost to ship a car from Louisville, KY to Albuquerque, NM

 The time of the year

-The time of year and weather conditions in Louisville and Albuquerque play a major role in determining car shipping rates.
+Seasonal demand and weather conditions in both Louisville and Albuquerque can impact car shipping prices.

 Louisville has seasonal extremes in both temperature and precipitation are not uncommon during early spring and late fall; severe weather is not uncommon, with occasional tornado outbreaks in the region.
 Winter typically brings a mix of rain, sleet, and snow, with occasional heavy snowfall and icing.
 Be sure to check your weather app to avoid inclement weather during your move.